-What you must pay when Services that are covered for you vou get these services Hearing services (continued) for a Level 2 hearing aid through Amplifon.
-Up to two hearing aids every 12 months (one hearing aid per ear).
-Benefit is limited to Amplifon's Level 1 and Level 2 hearing aids. \Your costs for routine hearing services (including You must use an Amplifon provider to use this benefit.
-Call hearing exams, hearing 1 (866) 559-0158 (TTY 711) to schedule an appointment.
-Hours of operation are Monday through Friday, 8:00 a.m. to aids, fittings, and evaluations) do not count 9:00 p.m.
+What you must pay when Services that are covered for you you get these services You must use an Amplifon provider to use this benefit.
+Call for a Level 2 hearing aid through Amplifon.
+1 (866) 559-0158 (TTY 711) to schedule an appointment.
+Hours of operation are Monday through Friday, 8:00 a.m. to 9:00 p.m.
 ET.
-You may also visit toward your maximum outamplifonusa.com/lp/eternalhealth. of-pocket amount.
-Hearing aid purchase includes: o First year of follow-up provider visits for fitting and adjustments o 2-year battery support o 3-year warranty coverage for loss, repairs, or damage Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Over-the-Counter hearing aids o Ear molds Hearing aid accessories Additional provider visits o Additional batteries: batteries when a rechargeable hearing aid is purchased o Hearing aids that are not purchased through Amplifon o Costs associated with excluded items are the responsibility of the member and not covered by the plan.
-HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at copayment, or deductible for members eligible for increased risk for HIV infection, we cover: Medicare-covered • One screening exam every 12 months preventive HIV screening.
+You may also visit Your costs for routine hearing services (including amplifonusa.com/lp/eternalhealth. hearing exams, hearing aids, fittings, and Hearing aid purchase includes: evaluations) do not count o First year of follow-up provider visits for fitting and toward your maximum outadjustments of-pocket amount o 2-year battery support o 3-year warranty coverage for loss, repairs, or damage Benefit does not include or cover any of the following: o Additional cost for optional hearing aid rechargeability Over-the-Counter hearing aids o Ear molds Hearing aid accessories Additional provider visits Additional batteries: batteries when a rechargeable hearing aid is purchased Hearing aids that are not purchased through Amplifon Costs associated with excluded items are the responsibility of the member and not covered by the plan.